 1. Neuropathic pain

-The initial recommended dose is 75 mg, twice per day.
-Depending on therapeutic response and the patient’s tolerance, this dose can be increased to 150 mg, twice per day over a period of 3 to 7 days, up to a maximum dose of 300 mg, twice a day.
+Depending on the response and tolerance to the treatment, the doctor may increase the dose to 150 mg, twice a day, after an interval of 3 to 7 days and, if necessary, up to a maximum dose of 300 mg, twice a day, after another week.

 2. Epilepsy